 There’s no getting around it: Apple has two amazing phones with big, sharp displays powered by top-of-the-line specs.
 The same internals and App Store that earned the iPhone X the top spot on this list earn the iPhone 8 Plus the second spot.

 The iPhone 8 Plus has a less-showy Full HD display, but in our experience is still great for gaming.
 The 5.5-inch screen is plenty spacious.
 Apple’s A11 Bionic CPU and graphics make for a mean gaming experience, and ARkit offers up augmented reality games that give Apple’s iPhones more to offer gamers.
+This is the one to buy if you want a gaming phone with a home button and don't want to spend top dollar on the iPhone X.

 3. Galaxy S9 and S9 Plus